Person1234565/cse15l-lab-report-5/index.md

 list-examples-grader  perl5
 ```

-In this example, the -f option stops rm from outputting an error message that hello does not exist.
+In this example, the -f option stops rm from outputting an error message saying that the file hello does not exist.
 It simply removes the existing files without any error messages.

 Example 2:
 ```